 Next Go Practice

-Now that you have an idea of what is on the disc, you can take it with you and practice anywhere.
-You can play your CDs on any CD player.
-You can also copy them to your iPod or mp3 player.
+Now that you have an idea of what is on the unit, you can take it with you and practice anywhere.
+You can play the audio on your smart phone or audio player device.

 At first, you may not always be able to respond correctly and your instinct will be to refer to the transcripts.
 Don’t do it!
 If you are unable to respond correctly, simply repeat out loud the last thing you heard.
 Then, the next thing you hear will be the correct response, followed by a pause for you to repeat it.